scaleway/terraform-provider-scaleway/docs/data-sources/function.md

 ## Attributes Reference

-The `scaleway_container` data source exports certain attributes once the function information is retrieved.
+The `scaleway_function` data source exports certain attributes once the function information is retrieved.
 These attributes can be referenced in other parts of your Terraform configuration.
 The exported attributes come from the `scaleway_function` [resource](../resources/function.md).